 - Reports To: Client Services Director

-Tacoma Community House’s (TCH) Client Advocacy Department annually serves 300 immigrants, refugees, and limited English-speaking community members who have been victims of domestic violence, sexual assault, and other crimes.
-We provide clients with safety planning, resource access, and assistance navigating multiple court systems.
-Staff work with partner organizations to provide clients with legal support, shelter, and individual/group therapy to help them move towards safety and stability.
+Each year, our Client Advocacy Department provides services for 300 victims of domestic violence, sexual assault, child/elder abuse, human trafficking, and other crimes, such as identity theft or fraud.
+We provide clients with safety planning, resource access, and assistance navigating multiple court systems as we work to educate, support, and empower survivors.
+We also work with partner organizations to provide clients with support, shelter, and/or therapy to guide them towards safety and stability.

-We encourage interested candidates to explore TCH’s website www.tacomacommunityhouse.org to learn more about the agency and its services.
+We encourage interested candidates to explore our website, www.tacomacommunityhouse.org, to learn more about TCH and its services.

 - Supervise and mentor staff